Rakshith176/SMP-Cryptography/README.md

 # SMP-Cryptography
-assignments and projects of this smp
+  This repo contains Assignments and Projects of this smp